olgatar/fro15_f_project_chat/README.md

 "express": "^4.14.0",
 "mongoose": "^4.6.1"

-1. Run "npm init" in Github shell project console window to create package.json
+1. Run "npm install" in Github shell project console window to install node_modules
-2. Install all modules and add all dependencies from above using command: npm install [module name] --save
+2. To add all dependencies from above using command: npm install [module name] --save

 ### App also uses the following frameworks: